zhoulaifu/xsat/README.md

 _I have been working on other projects recently and haven't had the stamina to keep things up to date.
-I may take up maintainership up again in the future._
+I may take up maintainership  again in the future._